wdhdev/global-chat/README.md

     - All servers must have less than 25 members (excluding bots).
     - You can only have a maximum of 5 servers using the bot.
 - Copying this source code and promoting it as your own.
+- Leaking the source code.

-**Participating in anything in the list above will result in copyright infringments and bot takedowns.**
+**Breaking any of the usage rules will result in takedowns and removal from this repository.**